How to get to Hagi

 "Super Hagi" buses connect Shin-Yamaguchi Station with Higashi-Hagi Station every 1-2 hours.
 The one way ride takes just over an hour, costs 1600 yen and is not covered by the Japan Rail Pass (and the other JR passes).

 By regular Bocho buses

-From Shimonoseki Station, the trip along the JR Sanin Line by local trains takes about three hours, costs 1940 yen and usually requires one or two transfers of trains.
-Alternatively, from Asa Station on the Sanyo Shinkansen (only served by Kodama trains), you can get to Hagi by JR Mine and Sanin Line in about 100 minutes and for 1320 yen.
+From Shimonoseki, the trip along the JR Sanin Line by local trains takes about three hours, costs 1980 yen and usually requires one or two transfers of trains.
+Alternatively, from Asa Station on the Sanyo Shinkansen (only served by Kodama trains), you can get to Hagi by JR Mine and Sanin Line in about 100 minutes and for 1170 yen (to Hagi Station) or 1340 yen (to Higashi-Hagi Station).
 One transfer is required at Nagatoshi.